Racial Integrity Act of 1924: 18th- and 19th-century racialization and detribalization

+Walter Plecker and the eugenics movement

 In the 1920s, Virginia's registrar of statistics, Walter Ashby Plecker, was allied with the newly founded Anglo-Saxon Clubs of America in persuading the Virginia General Assembly to pass the Racial Integrity Law of 1924.
 The club was founded in Virginia by John Powell of Richmond in the fall of 1922; within a year the club for white males had more than 400 members and 31 posts in the state.

 In 1923, the Anglo-Saxon Club founded two posts in Charlottesville, one for the town and one for students at the University of Virginia.
 A major goal was to end "amalgamation" by interracial marriage.
 Members also claimed to support Anglo-Saxon ideas of fair play.
 Later that fall, a state convention of club members was to be held in Richmond.

 The Virginia assembly's 21st-century explanation for the laws summarizes their development:

 The now-discredited pseudoscience of eugenics was based on theories first propounded in England by Francis Galton, the cousin and disciple of famed biologist Charles Darwin.
 The goal of the "science" of eugenics was to improve the human race by eliminating what the movement's supporters considered hereditary disorders or flaws through selective breeding and social engineering.
 The eugenics movement proved popular in the United States, with Indiana enacting the nation's first eugenics-based sterilization law in 1907.

-In the following five decades, other states followed Indiana's example by implementing the eugenic laws.
-Wisconsin was the first state to enact legislation that required the medical certification of persons who applied for marriage licenses.
-The law that was enacted in 1913 generated attempts at similar legislation in other states.

-Anti-miscegenation laws, banning interracial marriage between whites and non-whites, had existed long before the emergence of eugenics.
-First enacted during the colonial era when slavery had become essentially a racial caste, such laws were in effect in Virginia and in much of the United States until the 1960s.

-The first law banning all marriage between whites and blacks was enacted in the colony of Virginia in 1691.
-This example was followed by Maryland (in 1692) and several of the other Thirteen Colonies.
-By 1913, 30 out of the then 48 states (including all Southern states) enforced such laws.
+The Racial Integrity Act proclaimed to preserve the purity of Whiteness by keeping so-called "colored blood" out of the "White" gene pool.
+Given that the three major proponents of the Racial Integrity Act—Walter Plecker, John Powell, and Earnest Cox—were spurred on by non-reservation groups (including the Chickahominy and Rappahannock) organizing to assert their identities, it can be noted that racialization became a tool for dispossession.
+Eugenics served as a racist cloak for material drivers.